-Plan (Establish the management system) Establish management system policy, objectives, processes, and procedures relevant to managing risk and improving security, preparedness, mitigation, response, continuity, and recovery and to deliver results in accordance with an organization's overall policies and objectives.
-Do Implement and operate the management system) Implement and operate the management system policy, controls, processes, and procedures.
-Check (Monitor and review the management system) Assess and measure process performance against management system policy, objectives and practical experience, and report the results to management for review.
-Act (Maintain and improve the management system) Take corrective and preventive actions, based on the results of the internal management system audit and management review, to achieve continual improvement of the management system.
+Plan (establish the management system) Establish management system policy, objectives, processes, and procedures relevant to managing risk and improving security, preparedness, mitigation, response, continuity and recovery, and to deliver results in accordance with an organization's overall policies and objectives.
+Do (implement and operate the management system) Implement and operate the management system policy, controls, processes, and procedures.
+Check (monitor and review the management system) Assess and measure process performance against management system policy, objectives, and practical experience, and report the results to management for review.
+Act (maintain and improve the management system) Take corrective and preventive actions, based on the results of the internal management system audit and management review, to achieve continual improvement of the management system.

-Compliance of a management system that has incorporated this Publicly Available Specification as a policy can be verified by an auditing process that is compatible and consistent with the methodology of ISO 9001:2000, ISO 14001:2004, ISO 28000:2007 and/or ISO/IEC 27001:2005, and the PDCA Model.
+Compliance of a Management System that has incorporated this International Standard as a policy can be id c ne PDC of this Interna. verified by an auditing process that is compatible and consistent with the methodology of ISO 28000:2007, ISO 14001:2004, and/or ISO/IEC 27001:2005, and the PDCA Model.